batleforc/Dev-cli/README.md

 ![exemple](./doc/image/var-env-in-devspaces.png)
 - You can start/stop with a simple patch [Code Source](https://github.com/che-incubator/che-code/blob/6e0a908d58cacb380c216dde3af544d75e3913d5/code/extensions/che-api/src/impl/k8s-workspace-service-impl.ts#L62)

+## CRD handling and generating

+You can get the CRD def with `kubectl explain devworkspace` for exemple, the `src/crd` include the Modop to generate new CRD or update existing one based based on the neeeded crd.

 ## Restart from local Devfile

 Has of now the restart in VsCode is not fit for other ide [(How it's done in che-code)](https://github.com/che-incubator/che-code/blob/main/code/extensions/che-remote/src/extension.ts#L75).
 This way of working need to be tweaked for Idea and futur other ide.
 To make it easier i found the annotation "che.eclipse.org/che-editor" in the DevWorkspace CRD that include the editor passed on startup (Could be interesting to include the one in .che/che-editor if the other one is not found)